What is Gross Domestic Product (GDP)?

 C = consumption or all private consumer spending within a country’s economy, including, durable goods (items with a lifespan greater than three years), non-durable goods (food & clothing), and services.

-G = total government expenditures, including, salaries of government employees, road construction/repair, public schools, and military machines.
+G = total government expenditures, including salaries of government employees, road construction/repair, public schools, and military expenditure.

 I = sum of a country’s investments spent on capital equipment, inventories, and housing.

 NX = net exports or a country’s total exports less total imports.